 #2 – Chocoversum in Hamburg

 Well, Chocoversum is not your regular chocolate museum.
-It’s a place where you’ll learn how a chocolate was created from a fruit on a tree until the final product.
-You’ll also learn how a real chocolate should taste, you’ll of course taste many of them and will finally create your own chocolate.
-And you’ll do all of that in a really funny way.
+It’s a place where you’ll learn how chocolate was created from the fruit on a tree until the final product.
+You’ll also learn how real chocolate should taste, you’ll, of course, taste many of them and will finally create your own chocolate.
+And you’ll amusingly do all of that.
 Tour there lasts for an hour and a half, but it’s so interesting and interactive, that even Karlo enjoyed it completely.

 *TIP: Book your tickets and a guided tour in advance, so you’re sure you’ll get a place on one of them.
 You can do that on a link here.